catilly/hcol_senior_thesis/README.md

 Last updated: April 1, 2018, by Catherine Li.

 This repository contains supplementary code for my honors undergraduate thesis, which was advised by Alexander Gusev and submitted to the Harvard Statistics Department.
-Here, we document custom functions and scripts that enable data processing, prediction, and simulation.
+Here, we document custom functions and scripts that enable preprocessing, prediction, and simulation for genotype and gene expression data.
 We also set up a walkthrough for evaluating eight methods -- top SNP, polygenic risk score, BLUP, lasso, EN, combined EN, XP-BLUP, and XP-EN -- on 1000 Genomes/Geuvadis data from chromosome 21.

 ## Description of Contents